ferrellsl/Graphapp/README.md

 Windows Build:

-To build Windows binaries from source uisng Visual Studio, open a Visual Studio x64 native tools command prompt.
-Go to the GraphApp directory and run the Build_MSVC.bat
+To build Windows binaries from source using Visual Studio, open a Visual Studio x64 native tools command prompt.
+Go to the GraphApp directory and run the Build_MSVC.bat  Builds have been tested on Visual Studio 2010 thru 2019 successfully.

 Linux Build: